 Six Town Housing’s employees Receiving Bonus Payment - 0

-The breakdown of the Pay quartiles by gender for Six Town Housing can be seen in the table below.
+The breakdown of the Pay quartiles by gender for Six Town Housing can be seen in the summaries below.

 |Lower Quartile Band||